kurtosis-tech/kurtosis/docs/docs/api-reference/starlark-reference/plan.md

     # A human friendly description for the end user of the package
     # OPTIONAL (Default: Storing files from service 'SERVICE_NAME' at path 'PATH' to files artifact with name 'ARTIFACT_NAME')
-    description = "Storing some files"
+    description = "storing some files"
 )
 ```